This guide was last updated on 29 July 2024.

 Expenses

-Understanding what expenses are deductible for tax purposes is very important to ensure that the business receive appropriate relief for business costs.
-This is a complex area with lots of case law to determine the position for specific costs and is beyond the scope of this guide.
+Understanding what expenses are deductible for tax purposes is very important to ensure that the business receives appropriate relief for business costs.
+This is a complex area with lots of case law to determine the position for specific costs.
+Detailed guidance on allowable expenses is beyond the scope of this guide, but the following is intended to provide an overview.

 Business expenditure can be divided into two types - revenue expenditure and capital expenditure (discussed below)

-• Revenue expenditure will relate to the purchase of goods or services that are consumed by the business– the purchase of stock for resale, office stationery or consumables, heating and lighting, rent, rates etc.
+- Revenue expenditure relates to the purchase of goods or services that are consumed by the business– the purchase of stock for resale, office stationery or consumables, heating and lighting, rent, rates etc.

-• Capital expenditure is generally an expense which results in the business acquiring an asset which will have enduring benefit to the trade – for example office furniture, a computer or laptop, plant and machinery or even the purchase of business premises.
+- Capital expenditure generally results in the business acquiring an asset which will have enduring benefit to the trade – for example office furniture, a computer or laptop, plant and machinery or even the purchase of business premises.

-In general, a business will be able to deduct any revenue costs which are wholly and exclusively incurred for the purposes of the trade including:
+In general, a business will be able to claim a deduction from taxable profits for revenue costs which are wholly and exclusively incurred for the purposes of the trade including:

 In many cases the rules for a sole trader/partnership and a company will be the same, but this is not always the case.
 For example, how travel costs are calculated for a sole trader is different from how they are dealt with for a director.